-Now I know I’ve built up ESA fonts a lot… But that’s because they really are a game changer in the home embroidery industry!
+Now I know I’ve built up ESA fonts a lot… But that’s because they really are a game-changer in the home embroidery industry!
 In the commercial embroidery industry, ESA fonts are the gold standard.
-I could go on about ESA fonts all day, but I think it’s best that you try them for yourself.
+I could go on about ESA fonts all day, but I think you should try them for yourself.

-Click here to download a free 30 day trial of Hatch & see for yourself what makes ESA fonts so special.
-This full featured demo has no limits (you can stitch out your creations) and will give you access to over 100 ESA fonts.
+Click here to download a free 30-day free trial of Hatch and see for yourself what makes ESA fonts so special.
+This full-featured demo has no limits (you can stitch out your creations) and will give you access to over 100 ESA fonts.
 If you do a lot of embroidery lettering or monogramming, ESA fonts will save you hours of frustration… What do you have to lose?

 These files can be found almost anywhere online.
-However, once again keep in mind that the fonts are later converted to stitch files & because of this, the results greatly depend on the specific font you’re trying to convert.
+Keep in mind that the fonts are later converted to stitch files, and because of this, the results greatly depend on the specific font you’re trying to convert.

 With both of the options above, it’s often kind of like playing embroidery roulette… You might get a winner, or well… a lemon.

-A couple of years ago when I was invited to become an official Hatch Reseller, I was so excited to share a true Wilcom platform with the home embroidery market.
-Then I remembered how in the “old days” I used to create ESA files and realized the opportunity of sharing ESA technology within the home market.
+A couple of years ago, when I was invited to become an official Hatch Reseller, I was excited to share a true Wilcom platform with the home embroidery market.
+Then I remembered how I used to create ESA files in the old days and realized the opportunity to share ESA technology within the home market.

-So, I’ve been very busy over the last two years creating the embroidery industry’s largest independent database of professionally digitized ESA Fonts (we now have close to 700).
+So, I’ve been very busy over the last two years creating the embroidery industry’s largest independent database of professionally digitized ESA Fonts (we now have over 750+).
 Each one of these fonts has a 100% quality guarantee.
-If you’d like to see the ESA fonts we offer, simply click here now.
+If you’d like to see the ESA fonts we offer at Embroidery Legacy, simply click here now.

 There are many different types of embroidery fonts out there.
 Generally speaking, unless you’re using a software brand that can run ESA fonts, the fonts that come pre-loaded in your embroidery software or machine will give you better results over buying additional fonts to add to your software (especially if these additional fonts are TrueType or BX fonts).

-Now if you’re a “fonty” person, do a lot of monogramming or just want cleaner crisper lettering, ESA font technology is a real game changer.
+Now, if you’re a “fonty” person, do a lot of monogramming, or want cleaner, crisper lettering, ESA font technology is a real game-changer.
 ESA fonts are extremely customizable and go far beyond the limitations of other font types available.

-The best part is if you’ve never tried ESA fonts… YOU GET A CHANCE TO PLAY!
-Not only can you try a free full featured 30-Day Hatch trial (click here), but you can also play with the 101 ESA fonts that’ll come built into the software with your free trial!
+The best part is if you’ve never tried ESA fonts, YOU GET A CHANCE TO PLAY!
+Not only can you try a free full featured 30-day Hatch trial (click here), but you can also play with the 101 ESA fonts that’ll come built into the software with your free trial!